World Architecture Community Country Editors/Reporters Program

 WAC's Country Editors/Reporters Program was launched in December 2017 as a voluntary-based program that helps to disseminate local architecture and knowledge to global media through the new ways of Digital Journalism.

 WAC's one-of-a-kind architecture-based Country Editors/Reporters Program program includes experienced journalists, architects, architecture students, academicians and new journalist candidates.
-Currently, WAC has over 44 Country Reporters and 8 Country Editors distributed over 25 countries.
+Currently, WAC has 18 Country Reporters and 3 Country Editors distributed to 17 countries (the figures are subjected to change).
 WAC accepts applications from active architects and journalists who have an architecture background in any country.
 Architecture students are also welcome if they are at least on their last year of undergraduate architecture studies.

 If you also want to be part of our volunteer reporters and become "the voice of your country on WAC while being the face of WAC in your country", please read WAC's application details below.